eth-nlped/socratic-generation/README.md

-# Automatic Generation of Socratic Subquestions for Teaching Math Word Problems
+# Automatic Generation of Scaffolding Questions for Teaching Math Word Problems

 This repository contains code of the paper: